gkkondoju/izg-configuration-console/README.md

 `http://localhost:3000`

 Running in development mode uses the concurrently package to start both the api graphql server and the ui nextjs server in development mode.
-Use the following credentials to log into the applicaiton when prompted:
+Use the following credentials to log into the application when prompted:

 Username: brian
 Password: test